IBM/k8s-storage-perf/README.md

   `pip --version`

-  >NB: if your python interpreter is using `python3` or `python37` executable, you can create a symlink for `python` using this command
+  >NB: if your python interpreter is using `python3` or `python37` or other Python 3 executables, you can create a symlink for `python` using this command

   `ln -s -f /usr/local/bin/python3 /usr/local/bin/python`